tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/快速入门_intl_en.md

 - If most of your local files are over 20 MB, you are advised to upload them with an advanced upload API.
 - If an object with the same key already exists in COS, it will be overwritten by the newly-uploaded one.
 - If you want to create a directory project, see [How to create a directory in the SDK?](https://intl.cloud.tencent.com/document/product/436/38956).
 - An object key (Key) is the unique identifier of an object in a bucket.
-For example, in the object endpoint `examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/images/picture.jpg`, the object key is images/picture.jpg.
-For more information, see [Object Key](https://cloud.tencent.com/document/product/436/13324#.E5.AF.B9.E8.B1.A1.E9.94.AE).
+For example, in the object’s access endpoint `examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com/images/picture.jpg`, the object key is `images/picture.jpg`.
+For more information, please see [Object Key](https://intl.cloud.tencent.com/document/product/436/13324).

 The following example uploads a file up to 5 GB: